Recyclable plastic packaging (Design for Recycling)

 Motive

-Design for recycling is a necessity in order to be able to promote a circular economy, as is also emphasised in the EU plastics strategy with its goal that packaging shall be able to be recycled.1 It is important that plastic packaging is designed so as to be recyclable and that producers of plastic packaging take circularity into consideration during the design phase so that the packaging is easy to sort and conforms to existing collection systems.
+Packaging shall be designed/constructed in such a way that the packaging can be easily sorted and the materials recycled.
+Design for recycling is a necessity in order to be able to promote a circular economy, as is also emphasised in the EU plastics strategy1.
+It is important that plastic packaging is designed so as to be recyclable and that producers of plastic packaging take circularity into consideration during the design phase.
+It is important to be able to collect and reuse packaging and packaging in operational waste on a larger scale to promote a circular transition and ensure that these are not used for energy extraction.

 Great environmental gains can be made by prioritising products and plastics for which there are already-existing recycling systems.
 Polyethylene (PE), polypropylene (PP) and clear, blow-moulded polyethylene terephthalate (PET) are plastics that can be recycled using systems available today, where they are used as mono-materials.
-Packages made from expanded polystyrene (EPS) are not currently separated out in established recycling systems.
-This is planned to be included in recycling systems no earlier than 2023.
-Further information is available on the websites of FTI (Förpacknings- och Tidningsinsamlingen) or TMR (Tailor-Made Responsibility) (link in swedish)
+Further information is available on the websites of sopor.nu and Näringslivets producentansvar (Trade Association Packaging Producer Responsibility).

 Versions history